Young woman with curly hair intently using a laptop at a sunlit table, with an open book beside her, in a spacious office setting.

 Best credit cards for first-time applicants

-• Secured Credit Cards — Secured cards are ideal for people who want to build credit, and generally may not require applicants to have an established credit score.
-For example, The Discover it® Secured Card can help you build credit with responsible use.1
+• Secured Credit Cards—Secured cards are ideal for people who want to build credit and may not require applicants to have an established credit score.
+For example, the Discover it® Secured Card helps you build your credit history with responsible use.1

-• Student Credit Cards — Designed for college students, these cards usually have lower spending limits.
+• Student Credit Cards—Made for college students, these cards usually have a lower credit limit.

-• Rewards Credit Cards — These cards generally offer cash back rewards, travel miles, and other benefits.
+• Rewards Credit Cards—These cards offer cash back rewards, travel miles, and other benefits.

 Key features to look for in your first credit card